 Dialogue is an interesting area of fiction writing, and I will probably return to this topic in the future.

-The following websites give very helpful information for further reference and the second of these includes practice exercises to test your ability.
+The following websites give very helpful information for further reference.
+The second one includes practice exercises to test your ability.